vsns11/learnjava/src/main/java/ca/siva/ds/graph/graph.md

 Disjoint Set:
-> It is used to identify the connectivity between 2 given vertices. e.g., find a common ancestor between 2 given nodes.
+> It is used to identify the connectivity between 2 given vertices. e.g., find a common ancestor between 2 given nodes in a graph.
 > Here, connectivity means it can be direct or indirect connection.
 > If any vertex has no parent in a graph, then it's parent is node itself.
 >